-- •the timing and costs of our clinical trials of oral sulopenem and sulopenem, including any clinical trials or non-clinical studies which may be required for regulatory approval of our product candidates; - •the timing of regulatory filings; - •the timing of regulatory review and potential approval of any product candidates, including oral sulopenem for the treatment of uUTI; - •the initiation, progress, timing, costs and results of preclinical studies and clinical trials of other potential product candidates and of our current product candidates in additional indications; - •the amount of funding that we receive under government awards that we may apply for in the future;
+•the costs of commercialization activities for ORLYNVAHTM including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities;

+•the costs of commercialization activities for sulopenem and other product candidates, if we receive marketing approval, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities;

+•the receipt of revenue received from any commercial sales of ORLYNVAHTM;

-- •the number and characteristics of product candidates that we pursue; - •the outcome, timing and costs of seeking regulatory approvals; - •the costs of commercialization activities for oral sulopenem and/or sulopenem and other product candidates if we receive marketing approval, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - •the receipt of marketing approval and revenue received from any potential commercial sales of oral sulopenem and/or sulopenem; - •the terms and timing of any future collaborations, licensing or other arrangements that we may establish; - •the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights, including milestone and royalty payments and patent prosecution fees that we are obligated to pay pursuant to an exclusive license agreement with Pfizer Inc. (Pfizer) (the Pfizer License) or other future license agreements; - •the amount and timing of any payments we may be required to make in connection with the RLNs and the repayment of the Exchangeable Notes, if required; - •the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property related claims; - •the costs of operating as a public company; - •the extent to which we in-license or acquire other products and technologies; and - •the outcome, impact, effects and results of our evaluation of corporate, strategic, financial and financing alternatives, including the terms, timing, structure, value, benefits and costs of any corporate, strategic, financial or financing alternative and our ability to complete one at all.
+•the receipt of revenue received from any commercial sales of sulopenem and other product candidates, if we receive marketing approval;

+•the receipt of marketing approval and revenue received from any potential commercial sales of sulopenem;

+•the terms and timing of any future collaborations, licensing or other arrangements that we may establish;

+•the amount and timing of any payments we may be required to make, or that we may receive, in connection with the licensing, filing, prosecution, defense and enforcement of any patents or other intellectual property rights, including milestone and royalty payments and patent prosecution fees that we are obligated to pay pursuant to an exclusive license agreement with Pfizer Inc. (Pfizer) (the Pfizer License) or other future license agreements;

+•the amount and timing of any payments we may be required to make in connection with the RLNs and the repayment of the Exchangeable Notes, if required;

+•the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against any intellectual property related claims;

+•the timing and costs of our clinical trials of our product candidates, including any clinical trials or non-clinical studies which may be required for regulatory approval of our product candidates;

+•the timing of regulatory filings;

+•the timing of regulatory review and potential approval of any product candidates;

+•the initiation, progress, timing, costs and results of preclinical studies and clinical trials of other potential product candidates and of our current product candidates in additional indications;

+•the amount of funding that we receive under government awards that we may apply for in the future;

+•the number and characteristics of product candidates that we pursue;

+•the outcome, timing and costs of seeking regulatory approvals;

+•the costs of operating as a public company;

+•the extent to which we in-license or acquire other products and technologies; and

+•the outcome, impact, effects and results of our evaluation of corporate, strategic, financial and financing alternatives, including the terms, timing, structure, value, benefits and costs of any corporate, strategic, financial or financing alternative and our ability to complete one at all.